riceissa/issarice.com/wiki/total-spending-in-global-health.md

 > In 2011, US$ 6.9 trillion was spent on health. [... by whom?
 The "Key facts"
 > section doesn't say]

+Page 7 elaborates:

+> In 2011, the world spent a total of US$ 6.9 trillion on health at exchange
+> rates or I$ 7.2 trillion (International dollars taking into account the
+> purchasing power of different national currencies).
+The geographical
+> distribution of financial resources for health is uneven.
+There is a 20/80
+> syndrome in which 34 OECD countries make up less than 20% of the world's
+> population but spend over 80% of the world's resources on health.

 From the same report (page 3):

 > **Increasing external support** \